sporti1703/appdev-partner-technical-forum/app-2-cloud/README.md

 - Service name: **petstore**
 - Description: optional.
 - SSH public key.
-If you want to use the same like for Database Cloud Service then copy that value or create new one using that option on the dialog opened.
+Use the same what was provided for the Database Cloud Service.
+That can be found in the `environment.properties` and the parameter name is **ssh.public.key=**.
+Click the **Edit** button to open the SSH public key dialog and copy the **ssh.public.key** property value to the Key Value text area.
+However you can also create a new key pair if you would like to avoid the find-copy-paste steps.
 - Enable access to Administration Consoles: enable.
 - Shape: use the default, small instance.
 - Username: Weblogic administrator username.
+For example: *weblogic*
 - Password: Weblogic administrator password.
+For example: *welcome1*
 - Cluster size: leave the 2 which is based on the JSON configuration file.
-- Cloud Storage container: the path of the container stores the exported domain archive and JSON configuration file.
-Example: `Storage-MyAccount/Container1``.
+- Cloud Storage container: the path of the container to store backup and configuration related to this Java Cloud Service.
+Name it to `petstore`.
+Format is: `Storage-<IDENTITY_DOMAIN>/petstore`.
 - Cloud Storage Username: name of a cloud user that has access to this storage container.
 - Cloud Storage Password: password of a cloud user that has access to this storage container.
-- Create Cloud Storage Container: enable to create independent container for Java Cloud Service.
+- Create Cloud Storage Container: enable to create the container defined above for Java Cloud Service.
 - Database: Database Cloud Service for required schema.
 As we recommended use the same what was prepared previously for Petstore demo application.
 - Database Administrator Username: **sys**.
 - Database Password: the password of Database Administrator.
+If you have not changed the value in the `environment.properties` then it is *Welcome_1*.
 - PDB Name: leave *Default* which is usually PDB1.
 - Provision Load Balancer: Yes.
 - Load Balancer details: leave the default.